zeebe-io/enhancements/ZEP000-project-management.md

 Critical issues are fast tracked issues which take precedence over everything, and will interrupt the team's current work, e.g. stop the world issues.
 For example, a bug in production which has a high chance of causing data loss would be critical and take precedence over any other issue.

-High priority issues are those which the team will work on, and will be limited to a small number.
+High priority issues are those which the team will work on, and will be limited to a small number, and referred to as `ready`.

 Mid and low priorities are mostly to help the project manager keep track of which issues should become high priority next.
-Mid priority issues are those which the project manager believe may become high priority in the near future, and low priority those which they believe should be done but most likely will not become high priority anytime soon.
+Mid priority issues are those which the project manager believe may become high priority in the near future, and are referred to as `planned`. :ow priority those which they believe should be done but most likely will not become high priority anytime soon, and are referred to as `backlog`.

 Once an issue has been mid priority for some time, it is automatically downgraded to low priority.
 Once an issue has been low priority for some time, it is automatically closed.
 Together they form a rolling backlog, which should help speed up the task of backfilling the pool of high priority issues.

 ## Assigning